ivanpaulovich/hexagonal-architecture-acerola/README.md

 # Environment setup

-* Run the `./prerequisites.sh` script to download the MongoDB image and run as a Docker container.
+* Run the `./prerequisites.sh` script to download the MongoDB image and run it as a Docker container.
 Please wait until the ~400mb download to be complete.

 ```